danfuzz/samizdat/doc/samizdat-0.md

 Calls the given function with the given listlet as its arguments (that is, each element of the listlet becomes a separate argument to the function).
-This function returns whatever the called function returned (including nothing).
+This function returns whatever the called function returned (including void).

 #### `sam0Eval context expressionNode <> . | ~.`

 Returns the evaluation result of executing the given expression node, which is a parse tree as specified in this document.
+It is valid for the expression to yield void, in which case this function returns void.
+Evaluation is performed in an execution context that includes all of the variable bindings indicated by `context`, which must be a maplet.

 Very notably, the result of calling `sam0Tree` is valid as the `expressionNode` argument here.

-Evaluation is performed in an execution context that includes all of the variable bindings indicated by `context`, which must be a maplet.

 It is recommended (but not required) that the given `context` include bindings for all of the library functions specified by this document.